teociaps/SwaggerUI.Themes/README.md

 Unlock new capabilities in your Swagger documentation with added features for both classic and modern themes, designed to improve navigation and usability.

 - **Both Classic and Modern Themes**:
-  - **Sticky Summary Operations**: Keeps the summary operations panel in view as you scroll, making it easier to navigate large API documentation.
+  - **Sticky Operations**: Keeps the operations head panel in view as you scroll, making it easier to navigate large API documentation.

     ![sticky operations gif]